Christopher-Loynes/DisasterDetectionTool/README.md

 An automated disaster detection tool written in Python as part of an MSc thesis.
 The Python scripts show how 4 text classifiers (Naive Bayes (benchmark), linear Support Vector Classifier, Logistic Regression and Random Forest) were tested, during a phase called 'testing'.
 2 text classifers (optimised Naive Bayes benchmark, and the best-performing classifer, linear SVC) with adjusted parameters were then evaluated, alongside a DBSCAN algorithm, during a phase called 'evaluation'.

-After 'testing' and 'evaluation' the MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
-This means a disaster is detected if 80 tweets classified by the linear SVC as belonging to the same disaster-type (e.g. typhoon) are clustered inside a radius of 20km, using coordinates appended to tweets.
+After 'testing' and 'evaluation', the MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
+This means a disaster is detected if 80 tweets, classified by the linear SVC as belonging to the same disaster-type (e.g. typhoon), are clustered inside a radius of 20km, using coordinates appended to tweets.